NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 ### SYS-001
 Requirement:
-The system shall contniously display the total usable fuel quantity available to the flight crew throughout all phases of the flight.
+The system shall continuously display the total usable fuel quantity available to the flight crew throughout all phases of the flight.

 Rationale:
-To provide the flight crew with accurate and continuous awareness of the aircraft's available fuel for safe flight operation and descision making.
+To provide the flight crew with accurate and continuous awareness of the aircraft's available fuel for safe flight operation and decision making.

 Verification Method:

-Test - Verify that the system displays the total usable fuel quantity contnuosly during simulated and actual flight conditions, and that the displayed value matches the measured fuel quantity available to the flight crew.
+Test - Verify that the system displays the total usable fuel quantity continuously during simulated and actual flight conditions, and that the displayed value matches the measured fuel quantity available to the flight crew.

 ---